Boston Criminal Defense & Immigration Lawyer

 AWARD-WINNING LAW FIRM CONCENTRATING IN IMMIGRATION LAW AND CRIMINAL DEFENSE

 HOW DO I FIND THE RIGHT CRIMINAL DEFENSE LAWYER FOR ME?

 When you are looking for an attorney to represent you in your criminal case, the first place you should search is in your own network of friends and family.
 If anyone you know has hired a criminal lawyer in the past, they may be able to recommend someone with the skills and experience needed to successfully represent you.

 After you have a few lawyers in mind, you need to set up time to speak with each of them and learn more about their practice and how they can properly represent you.
 The right attorney will return your calls in a timely manner.
-They will listen to all of your questions and concerns, and provide educated responses, regardless if the response results in positive or negative news.
+They will listen to all of your questions and concerns and provide educated responses, regardless of whether the response results in positive or negative news.